snehankekre/github-to-app-url/README.md

 1. Open the app in your browser at `http://localhost:8501`
 2. Enter the GitHub URL of the main `.py` module of your Streamlit app
 3. Click the "Get URL" button or press `Enter`
-4. The app will display the Community Cloud URL or an error message if the URL is not available
+4. The app will display the Community Cloud URL or an error message if the app does not exist